PERANA.org

 Granada Perana V8

-The Granada Perana was based on the 3 litre GXL model.
-Like the Capri Perana V8 the standard engine was replaced with a Ford Mustang 5 litre V8 (Windsor Small Block Ford) engine.
-Production started in early 1973, later towards the end of 1974 Ghia variants were also produced.
-Granada Peranas wre produced in both four door and coupe versions.
+The Granada Perana was based on the 3 litre GXL model, and later on the 3 litre Ghia.
+Like the Capri Perana V8 the Granada Perana was powered by a Ford Mustang 5 litre V8 (Windsor Small Block Ford) engine.
+Production started in early 1973, with the Ghia variants produced later towards the end of 1974.

 Unlike other Peranas the Granada was available in a number of standard Ford interior and exterior colours.
 The prototype tested by SA Motor was metallic brown with a black vinyl roof, and a light brown interior.